 - When the radial force F2r is applied to the shaft center, that is, X=1/2 XL, and when the service life of gear motor with different specifications under different output speeds is 20,000hr*, the permissible radial force F2rB and the permissible axial force F2aB can be calculated by formula F2a1B=0.2xF2rB/F2a2B=0.1xF2rB.

-- When the radial force F2r isn’t applied to the shaft center, if it is closer to the gear motor, that is, X＜1/2xL, the permissible radial force will increase while if it is farther to the gear motor, that is, X＞1/2xL, the permissible radial force will decrease.
-Find out the load factor Kb according to gear motor rules and the place of application of force, then substitute it into the formula F’2rB=KbxF2rB/axial force: F’2a1B=0.2xF’2rB/F’2a2B=0.1xF’2rB to calculate the radial force.
+- When the radial force F2r isn’t applied to the shaft center, if it is closer to the gear motor, i.e., X＜1/2xL, the permissible radial force will increase.
+If it is farther from the gear motor, i.e., X＞1/2xL, the permissible radial force will decrease.
+Calculated the load factor Kb according to gear motor rules and the position of applied force, then substitute it into the formula F’2rB=KbxF2rB/axial force: F’2a1B=0.2xF’2rB/F’2a2B=0.1xF’2rB to calculate the radial force.

-- When calculating permissible axial forces, the axial force generated from the adverse direction and its direction of rotation is generally assumed.
+- When calculating permissible axial forces, it is generally assumed to be the axial force generated from the adverse direction and its direction of rotation.
 Higher radial and axial forces are also possible.
-To enable the accurate calculation, please provide us with detailed information about the actual force and direction of rotation as well as the service life required.
+To enable the accurate calculation, please provide us with detailed information about the actual force and direction of rotation and the required service life.